 Christina Farrell received her BFA in Vocal Performance from Carnegie Mellon University and her MA in Educational Theatre from New York University.
 As Founding Director of Opera Ignite, she has conducted classroom residencies, professional development for teachers and audience engagement workshops in collaboration with organizations including Gateway to the Arts, Opera Theater of Pittsburgh, Toledo Opera, Pittsburgh Symphony Orchestra, PNC Grow Up Great, Cedar Rapids Opera Theatre, Playtime Poppy, Attack Theatre, The Frick Art & Historical Center, Children’s Museum of Pittsburgh, Three Rivers Arts Festival, Westmoreland Museum of American Art, Westmoreland Symphony Orchestra, The Point Chamber Orchestra, and Three Rivers Young Peoples Orchestra.

 Christina is rostered nationally as a Master Teaching Artist with the Wolf Trap Early Learning Through the Arts Institute.
 She has been a featured Wolf Trap presenter across the U.S. including the 2014 Arts Education Partnership (AEP) National Forum and multiple Pittsburgh Association for the Education of Young Children (PAEYC) Conferences (2010, 2012, 2014).
-Through Wolf Trap’s partnership with the Singapore National Arts Council and Early Childhood Development Agency, Christina led multiple classroom residencies, professional development for teachers, and artist trainings in Singapore.
+Through Wolf Trap’s partnership with the Singapore National Arts Council and Early Childhood Development Agency, Christina led classroom residencies, professional development for teachers, and artist trainings in Singapore.
 She also conducted a classroom residency in Rajkot, India for children living in poverty.
-She serves as a mentor teaching artist for beginning Wolf Trap Teaching Artists by leading trainings in best arts practices to teach early literacy and STEM skills.

 Her extensive experience as a Teaching Artist includes classroom residencies and professional development for Gateway to the Arts’ Aesthetic Education Institute and Western Pennsylvania Wolf Trap Institute for Early Learning in the Arts.
-Christina served as a Mentor Teaching Artist and Project Manager for Gateway to the Arts’ K-12 Teaching Artist Learning Lab initiative, which focused on training Teaching Artists in best practices and in the development of arts integrated curriculum to support student achievement in the PA Common Core Standards.
-She is formerly the Educational Director for Prime Stage Theatre, an organization that promotes literacy skills to reluctant adolescent readers through theater-based experiences.
+She has served as a Mentor Teaching Artist and Project Manager for Gateway to the Arts’ K-12 Teaching Artist Learning Lab initiative, which focused on training Teaching Artists in best practices and in the development of arts integrated curriculum to support student achievement in the PA Common Core Standards.

-Christina’s professional development workshops have been featured at various Pennsylvania Music Educators’ Association conferences and at the 2011 Conference on Eugene O’Neill in association with New York University.
+Christina participated in the 2018 Lincoln Center Education Leadership Lab, led by Eric Booth.
+She is part of the Opera Teaching Artist Network Leadership Committee led by Opera America, and the is a member of the Pittsburgh Cultural Trust’s Education Advisory Committee.
 She was chosen as the 2007 Gateway to the Arts’ Hardie Artist of the Year in recognition of her outstanding commitment to arts education and is the recipient of a 2011 Fred Rogers Memorial Scholarship presented by the Academy of Television Arts and Sciences.

 She has performed with Washington National Opera, Baltimore’s Opera Vivente, Opera Theater of Pittsburgh, Westmoreland Symphony Orchestra, Revival Theatre Company, and at the Kennedy Center for the Performing Arts as a Finalist with the National Symphony Orchestra’s Young Soloists’ Competition.
 Her diverse roles include Francesca in Bridges of Madison County, Beatrice in Much Ado About Nothing, Lucy in The Telephone, Suor Isabella in Suor Isabella by Robert Xavier Rodriguez and Nellie Forbush in South Pacific.